 If you own one piece of real estate as an investment, often the strategy is to form a Delaware LLC and purchase your property under that LLC's name.
 This protects you on two levels: your personal assets are legally separated from your property in the event of a lawsuit aimed against your property, and your property is separated from your personal assets in the event of a lawsuit against you personally.

 If you own multiple real estate investments...

 Some real estate investors who own multiple properties place ownership of all of their properties under one LLC.
-While this is preferable to a sole proprietorship, it puts all of your real estate at risk in the event of a legal issue involving one of your properties.
+While this is preferable to a sole proprietorship, it is not the best form of asset protection for real estate investors, as it puts all of your real estate at risk in the event of a legal issue involving one of your properties.